Techtonica/curriculum/project-example/week-9/eventonica/eventonica-postgres.md

 ## Connecting to a Postgres database from Expressjs

-1. Install [pg-promise](https://expressjs.com/en/guide/database-integration.html#postgresql) in your project folder - this module connects your Express application to a Postgres database.
+1. Install [pg-promise](https://expressjs.com/en/guide/database-integration.html#postgresql) in your `server` folder - this module connects your Express application to a Postgres database.

    ```bash
    npm install pg-promise